Tadelachewu/AuditApp/README.md

     ```
     When prompted, enter a name for the migration (e.g., `initial-setup`).

-2.  **Seed the Database**: This populates your database with sample users and data so you can log in.
+2.  **Seed the Database**: This populates your database with sample data.
     ```bash
     npm run db:seed
     ```